John M. Ashbrook

 John Milan Ashbrook (September 21, 1928 – April 24, 1982) was an American politician and newspaper publisher.
 A member of the Republican Party, he served in the United States House of Representatives from Ohio from 1961 until his death.
 Ashbrook was associated with the New Right.
-He ran against President Richard Nixon in the 1972 Republican Party presidential primaries, attempting to appeal to voters who believed Nixon was insufficiently conservative, but he failed to win any statewide contests.
+He ran against President Richard Nixon in the 1972 Republican Party presidential primaries, attempting to appeal to voters who believed Nixon was insufficiently conservative, but failed to win any statewide contests.
 At the time of his death, he was running for U.S. Senate in Ohio in the 1982 election.

 Early life

-John Milan Ashbrook was born on September 21,1928, in Johnstown, Ohio to U.S.Congressman William A. Ashbrook, a newspaper editor and Johnstown businessman, and his mother Marie Swank.
+John Milan Ashbrook was born on September 21, 1928, in Johnstown, Ohio to U.S.Congressman William A. Ashbrook, a newspaper editor and Johnstown businessman, and his mother Marie Swank.
 Ashbrook graduated from Harvard University in 1952 and later from Ohio State University's law school in 1955.
 In 1953, Ashbrook became the publisher of his father's newspaper, the Johnstown Independent.
 On July 3, 1948, he married Joan Needels and later had three children with her before they divorced in 1971.
-In 1974, he remarried to Jean Spencer.
+In 1974, he married Jean Spencer.